Details

 Tuition cost:

-Tuition cost for 2025 – 2026 is expected to be $630 per credit hour.
+Tuition cost for 2025 – 2026 is expected to be $649 per credit hour.
 There is no difference between in-state and out-of-state tuition.
-The program consists of total of 54 credit hours with a total tuition cost (based on incoming class of 2024 rates) of $34,020.
-Typical external internship compensation for three terms is expected in most cases to fully offset the tuition cost*.
+The program consists of total of 48-54 credit hours with an expected tuition cost (based on incoming class of 2024 rates) of $31,152-$35,046.
+Typical external internship compensation for two or three terms (6-9 months) is expected in majority of cases to fully offset the tuition cost*.

 Detailed breakdown of the costs can be found at: https://tuition.uoregon.edu/tuition-fees/graduate.
 Please select Graduate (Arts & Sciences, Physics Masters–Quantum Tech Masters Intern) from the drop-down menu.
 Note: UO also charges fees in addition to the tuition cost, however, the fees are reduced during the off-campus (internship) portion of the program (see more at https://tuition.uoregon.edu/tuition-fees/fees#campus).

 *Internship placements are not guaranteed.
-Students will be provided mentoring and professional guidance in their job/internship search as well as in negotiating their compensation.
+Students will be provided mentoring and professional guidance in their job/internship search.
 The internship/job compensation is negotiated directly between student and company.

 Please consult https://studentaid.gov/understand-aid/types/loans for information regarding federal student loans and http://financialaid.uoregon.edu or 541-346-3221 for information about conventional financial aid.